eosnewyork/eos-transit/README.md

 ## Features

-- Easy to use API
+- Easy to use API.
 - Managed wallet connection state tracking
 - Easily pluggable wallet providers (and easy to write your own)
 - TypeScript support